 - Pain management specialist: to manage your pain

-- Radiologist: to interpret your X-ray, MRI, CT scan.
+- Radiologist: to interpret your X-ray, MRI, and CT scan.

 - Physical therapist: to help develop your exercise plan.